saims0n/OSCP-BUFFER-OVERFLOW-PREP/README.md

 The very firs step is to getting the crash byte after knowing the host and port,vuln param of the server.....

+Part 1

+    Fuzzing the service parameter and getting the crash byte Generating the pattern
+    Finding the correct offset where the byte crashes with the help of (EIP)

+Part 2

+    Finding the bad character with mona.py, and comparing bad character strings with mona.py Finding return address (JMP ESP) with mona.py

+Part 3

+    Setting breakpoint to verify RETURN address is correct or not Creating reverse shell with the help of msfvenom Adding NOP’s to the script
+    Getting shell

 1) So for the Any binary we have to fuzz from 100 to Untill crash the program, To do so first we have to find out which input parameter of the is vulnrable to overflow.